 Allergen statement for any of the eight major food allergens recognized by FDA.
-For example, "Contains: milk, egg, fish (species), crustacean shellfish (species), tree nuts (species), peanuts, wheat and soybeans."
-Fish, crustacean shellfish, and tree nuts must also include the common species name in parentheses.
-For example, "Contains: tree nuts (walnuts)."
-Sesame will be added to the allergen list Jan.
-1, 2023.
+For example, "Contains: milk, egg, fish (species), crustacean shellfish (species), tree nuts (species), peanuts, wheat and soybeans: "Fish, crustacean shellfish, and tree nuts must also include the common species name in parentheses.
+For example, "Contains: tree name in parentheses.
+For example, "Contains: tree same will be added to the allergen list Jan.
+1, 2023